How do I manage the storage in my Amazon RDS for Oracle DB instance?

 Resolve the "Storage quota exceeded" error

-If the allocated storage at your AWS account level reaches its quota and you try to create a new RDS DB instance, then you get an error similar to the following one:
+If you reach your storage quota and try to create a new RDS DB instance, then you get an error message that's similar to the following one:

 "Storage quota exceeded by <x>; requested size: <x>"

-To resolve this error, either request a quota increase or delete unused backups to immediately free up space in your account.
+To resolve this issue, request a quota increase.
+Or, delete unused backups to immediately free up space in your AWS account.

 Manage large trace files that occupy the BDUMP directory

-For more information about how to manage your trace files, see Oracle database log files.
+Note: Replace 1440 with the number of minutes you want to retain your trace files for.
+For more information about how to manage your trace files, see RDS for Oracle database log files.

-After you identify files that aren't in use, use the fremove dbms package to delete large files in trace file retention:
+Run the following fremove dbms package to delete large files in trace file retention:

 Manage large Data Pump Directory that uses the DATA_PUMP_DIR directory

 If you use Oracle Data Pump to move your data, then you might copy large dumpfiles that decrease your free storage.
-To resolve this issue, integrate Amazon RDS for Oracle with Amazon Elastic File System (Amazon EFS).
-When you use this setup, you don't need to use DATA_PUMP_DIR for database refreshes.
+To resolve this issue, integrate RDS for Oracle with Amazon Elastic File System (Amazon EFS) so that you don't need to use DATA_PUMP_DIR for database refreshes.

 Check your archive log retention

-Amazon RDS backs up archive logs to internal storage based on the backup retention for PITR purposes.
-Based on archive log retention settings for RDS for Oracle, archive logs that are locally stored on RDS storage contribute to allocated storage usage.
+Amazon RDS backs up archive logs to internal storage based on the backup retention for point-in-time recovery (PITR) purposes.
+Based on archive log retention settings for RDS for Oracle, archive logs that you locally store in RDS storage contribute to allocated storage usage.

 To retain archived redo logs, run rdsadmin.rdsadmon_util.set_configuration with the following parameters:

-To check how much space your DB instance used during a specific period of time, run the following query.
-Replace X with the number of hours you want to query:
+To check how much space your DB instance used during a specific period of time, run the following query:

-To view retained archive logs, run the following command to create a directory object as ARCHIVELOG_DIR:
+To view retained archive logs, run the following commands to create a directory object as ARCHIVELOG_DIR:

 EXEC rdsadmin.rdsadmin_master_util.create_archivelog_dir;